jostylr/role-dnd-hybrid/src/player.md

 For other events, we may have more of an opposed setup, particularly in combat.
 So there might be two rolls happening each "round" with different targets and the first one to hit the thresh hold succeeds.
-It can be also simultaneous as well.
 Combat detailed a little bit later.

 ## Fudge points